-13 Redundancy can lead to wasteful overregulation or risky underregulation.
+$^{^{13}}$ Redundancy can lead to wasteful overregulation or risky underregulation.
 See Schwartz, supra note 6, at 1032; see also Marisam, supra note 8, at 211-13 (arguing that abdication is the most common result of duplicative delegations).

-14 For example, imagine if the Bureau of Ocean Energy Management (formerly the Minerals Management Service) failed to enforce rigorously safety standards for offshore drilling but a Coast Guard inspection of an offshore rig turned up evidence that it did not meet international stanleads to beneficial outcomes and other times does not.
+14 For example, imagine if the Bureau of Ocean Energy Management (formerly the Minerals Management Service) failed to enforce rigorously safety standards for offshore drilling but a Coast leads to beneficial outcomes and other times does not.
 In Professor James Q. Wilson's terms, there are "good" and "bad" redundancies, but it is hard to determine which is which.15 In this section, we explain why the term "redundancy," which scholars often use to describe a wide variety of delegations to multiple agencies,16 compresses too much complexity.
 We prefer to use the term "shared regulatory space" and to characterize the primary challenge it presents as "coordination."
 This recharacterization helps set the stage for the description and evaluation of potential coordination instruments in Parts II and III.